 From 1998 to 1999, Mr. Hairford served as Senior Drilling Engineer with Sonat, Inc., a global company involved with natural gas transmission and marketing, oil and natural gas exploration and production and oil services.
 His responsibilities included drilling Pinnacle Reef wells in East Texas and deep horizontal wells in the Austin Chalk field in Central Louisiana.

 From 1984 to 1998, Mr. Hairford served in various drilling engineering capacities with Conoco, Inc. His operational areas included the Appalachian Basin, Illinois Basin, Permian Basin, Texas Panhandle and Val Verde Basin.
 Mr. Hairford was selected as a member of a three-person team to explore the use of unconventional technologies to identify a potential step change in the drilling sector.
 Multiple techniques were evaluated and tested, including declassified defense department technologies.
 Additional Conoco assignments included both field and office drilling positions in Midland, Texas and Oklahoma City, Oklahoma.

 Mr. Hairford received his Bachelor of Science degree in Petroleum Engineering Technology from Oklahoma State University in 1984.
 He is an active member of the American Association of Drilling Engineers, the American Petroleum Institute and the Society of Petroleum Engineers.
 He is also a member of the board of the Texas Independent Producers and Royalty Owners (TIPRO).
-Mr. Hairford has also undertaken additional training through Stanford University’s Executive Education programs, including, most recently, the Stanford Graduate School of Business flagship six week Stanford Executive Program.
+Mr. Hairford has also undertaken additional training through Stanford University’s Executive Education programs, including the Stanford Graduate School of Business flagship six week Stanford Executive Program.